Programmierpraktikum-MVA/AsyncAPI/doc/src/generator/templates.md

         pub payload: Option<RustSchemaRepresentation>,
     }
 ```
--   for more information about the fields available from these structs please refer to: <https://github.com/Programmierpraktikum-MVA/AsyncAPI/tree/main/src/asyncapi_model>
+-   for more information about the fields available from these structs please refer to: [all rust structs](https://github.com/Programmierpraktikum-MVA/AsyncAPI/tree/main/src/asyncapi_model)

-<a id="orga5ebb1c"></a>

 ## Render to separate files